sptrakesh/container-statsd/README.md

 ## Command line arguments
 The following arguments are supported for running the process:
-* `-d|--disks` Optional list of disk names for which disk usage statistics are to be captured.
+* `-b|--block-device` Optional list of disk/volume/block device names for which disk usage statistics are to be captured.
-* `-b|--disk-table` The series name to publish disk information to.
+* `-d|--disk-table` The series name to publish disk information to.
 Defaults to `diskStats`.
 * `-n|--node` The host name to add to the published data.
 Generally the name of the host docker daemon is running on.
 * `-m|--mode` The mode to use when publishing to QuestDB.
 Defaults to `avg`.